mainawycliffe/angular-13-use-environment-variables/README.md

 ```

 We are defining an `APP_VERSION` variable and in it we are passing the value
-from environment variable and defaulting to `1.0.0` is none is available.
+from environment variable and defaulting to `1.0.0` if environment variable is not set.
 Feel
 free to replace the variable, with the variables of your choice i.e.

 ```ts